cwoodall/cwoodall-hugo/content/reading/2022-08-24-to-sell-is-human.md

 How do we key into what other people want?
 What do they need?
 What can you do for them?
 Attunement is all about creating alignment between your value and other people's wants, needs and goals.
 Dan recommends practicing some level of mimicry in this chapter, essentially to put yourself in the shoes of others.

-### Bouyancy:
+### Buoyancy:

 How do we keep on chugging in a world of "NO"?
 By refocusing ourselves on "interrogative self-talk" (Can I move these people?
 Can I bring value to this relationship?), over positive pump (I WILL move these people, I WILL bring value to this relationship), or negative self-talk (these people are impossible to move) we can remain buoyant.
 Keeping a positive mindset, while staying grounded in reality, let's us improve from a place of confidence, and keep a little "fire" in there too.
-The biggest takeaway for me was to make sure that failures are learnt from, and kept impermanent, specific and non-personal.
+The biggest takeaway for me was to make sure that failures are learned from, and kept impermanent, specific and non-personal.
 So rather than thinking: "This industry is impossible to deal with.
 I am a failure forever, and this person hates me"; you should challenge it with: "This person is having a bad day, I didn't get enough sleep so I am off of my game.
 I will do some prep work on this industry and understand what problems they are having."

 ### Clarity:

 We are curators of information, not hoarders of information in this modern era.
-Everyone has access to most of the same information, so the real question is: How do we **find the right problems**, then **curate our knowledge to help others and provide value**.
+Everyone has access to most of the same information, so the real question is: How do we **find the right problems**, then **curate our knowledge to help others **and provide value**?

 And then Dan recommends the following skills for us to practice in our daily, and sales lives: